AngelaJR/AngelaJR/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Front End Developer at [Isobar](https://www.isobar.com/en-us).
-If you are looking to rent a car go checkout the project [Alamo Rent a Car](https://www.alamo.com/en/home.html)!
-- 🌱 I’m currently learning and improving Jest unit testing and Enzyme!
-Always important to test your code before any merge.
+- 🔭 I’m a software engineer, specialized in Front-End development for client-side web applications.
+I thrive to provided subject matter expertise by understanding and analyzing the business process and customer’s needs, creating innovative solutions that result in meaningful and intuitive experiences for the end-user.
-- 💬 Ask me about Javascript, React, React Hooks and Hiking!
+- 💬 Ask me about JavaScript, React, React Hooks and Hiking!
 - 👩🏼‍💻 Computer Science Graduate.

 ### Find me around the web 🌎: